-Division of Rheumatology, Allergy and Immunology at the University of California, San Diego, School of Medicine offers a Rheumatology Fellowship.
+Division of Rheumatology, Allergy and Immunology at the University of California San Diego School of Medicine offers a Rheumatology Fellowship, which is part of the diverse and renowned family of the

-A 2 year ACGME-accredited training cycle for ABIM board eligibility is done by all trainees.
-We offer 3 choices of Training Tracks:
+While we offer 3 different Training Tracks, a 2-year ACGME-accredited training cycle for ABIM board eligibility is done by all trainees.
+Offered Training Tracks are as follows:

 - Clinical Practice or Academic Clinician Scholar 2 Year Training Track